-Formerly GE Capital Bank, Goldman Sachs acquired the online bank and renamed it GS Bank.
+Formerly GE Capital Bank, Goldman Sachs acquired the online bank and renamed it Marcus Bank.
 Its online savings account features a highly competitive yield, no transaction fees and no minimum monthly balance or opening deposit.
-All GS Bank accounts are insured by the FDIC.
+All Marcus Bank accounts are insured by the FDIC.

 CIT was founded by Henry Ittleson in 1908 with a mission to provide financing for businesses.
 CIT continued to grow, offering financing, lending and insurance for corporations in many different sectors.
 CIT Bank, an FDIC-insured institution, offers CDs, savings accounts and custodial accounts to consumers and small businesses.

-FNBO is currently offering a 0.95% APY on their Online Savings Account.
+FNBO is currently offering a 1.75% APY on their Online Savings Account.
 There are no minimums and no monthly fees.
-They offer a return that has averaged ten times higher than traditional savings accounts according to a 2012 study by bankrate.com.
+They offer a return that has averaged ten times higher than traditional savings accounts according to a study by Bankrate.com.
 Maximum principal deposit balance: $1,000,000.

 Building off the legacy of online-banking pioneer ING DIRECT, Capital One 360 is a new favorite.
-Capital One 360 offers both an online savings account and a high-yield checking account.
+Capital One 360 offers both an online money market account and a high-yield checking account.
 There are no fees, and its site has an ultra-slick interface with lots of useful features. $10,000 minimum balance required to receive the 1.60% APY.

 Lending Club: average net annualized return of 5% to 7%